Easy Bible Quiz about Bible Trivia and Bible Facts.

 The two brothers were the first ones that Jesus called to service.

-Matthew 4:18-19
+Matthew 4:18-19.

-17. What does repentance NOT mean?
+What does repentance NOT include?

 a.
-Reviewing your sins and regretting them.
+Repentance and reviewing your sins and expressing regret for them.

-b.
-Committing to changing your sinful ways.

 c.
+Making a commitment to changing your sinful ways.

+d.
 Asking God for forgiveness of those sins.

 A person who repents may indeed perform good deeds and help others, but that is not exactly what repentance is.